 Do you remember waking up on the first day of school with a sense of anticipation?
 You rolled out of bed and got dressed in your favorite outfit.
 You filled your backpack with bright folders, new packs of paper, and a box of sharpened pencils.
 Your stomach flipped with nerves as you walked out the front door ready to take on the new year.

 At Doorways, we have the joy of seeing the kids in our programs wake up to this same exciting routine.
-And while backpacks and school supplies can set the stage for academic success, the children we serve need more.
-Will you support our critically important Children’s Services?
-Your donation today will help ensure that children like Juan who have experienced the trauma and instability of domestic violence and homelessness can not only overcome, but thrive.
-Read Juan’s story below.
+And while backpacks and school supplies can set the stage for academic success, the children we serve, like Juan, need more.

 Juan was six years old when he came to Doorways’ Domestic Violence Safehouse with his mother and siblings after domestic violence led to their becoming homeless.
 As the big brother, he felt he needed to be strong for his siblings and mother to rely on.
 He was doing his best to remain calm, responsible and “okay,” but he was experiencing a lot of stress and anxiety.
 School became his safe place where he could relax and focus on just being a kid.